zydou/arti/doc/dev/rpc-book/src/rpc-meta-draft.md

 > The message stream may not contain NUL (zero-valued) bytes.
 > This is not an additional requirement;
 > it is a consequence of the JSON data format.

+### Banner message {#banner}

+The banner message is a JSON object containing the key "arti_rpc", with any JSON value.

+> Valid banners include `{"arti_rpc":True}`,
+> and `{"other-info": 7, "arti_rpc":"Hello world"}`.

+As noted above, Arti sends a banner upon accepting the application's connection, to indicate that it is initialized and running.

+Applications MUST NOT send any requests before receiving a banner.

+> One purpose of the banner message is to avoid race conditions
+> between when the RPC server has bound its ports,
+> and when it has initialized any necessary files on disk.
+> Since the server won't send a banner until it is fully initialized,
+> the client can safely read other files from disk only when
+> the banner is received.

 ### Request and response types